Dumped cuz I'm a virgin

 So the best thing to do, and the only thing you can do, is to be yourself.
 If you are, you can be certain that whomever you eventually have sex with will want to be with the real you, and not with the someone you are pretending to be.
 And that is the part that's emotionally fulfilling.

-In fact, your sexual experiences or the lack of them are part of who you are, yet they are only one part of who you are.
+In fact, your sexual experiences or the lack of them are part of who you are, yet they are only just one part.
 People are virgins at college for a number of reasons, and the reasons really don't matter.

-Remember, the more you get to know and trust a person, or a potential sexual partner, someone with whom you can talk openly about yourself and your sexuality, about sex and all the feelings that accompany it — what you are afraid of, embarrassed about, curious or excited about — the more vulnerable the two of you can be with each other, and the more satisfying and pleasurable the sex will be.Alice!
+Remember, the more you get to know and trust a person, or a potential sexual partner, someone with whom you can talk openly about yourself and your sexuality, about sex and all the feelings that accompany it — what you are afraid of, embarrassed about, curious or excited about — the more vulnerable the two of you can be with each other, which will likely result in more satisfying and pleasurable sexual encounters.